 Are you a curious and adventurous educator with a love for travel?
 Do you have a desire to experience life in a very different culture while still maintaining and developing your career?
-If so, you should consider taking your teaching career to China.
+If so, you should consider taking the opportunity to teach in China.

 You’re in high demand